 For TAT-8 (commissioned 1988) the system suppliers, Cable de Lyon, AT&T and STC, cooperated to integrate their own proprietary Interconnection Devices ~ integrating three separate designs was costly and troublesome.

-As TAT-9 progressed a single joint concept was developed by AT&T (now Subcom) and BT (now Global Marine) to simplify future maintenance ~ this became the UJ technology.
+As TAT-9 progressed a single joint concept was developed by AT&T (now SubCom) and BT (now Global Marine) to simplify future maintenance ~ this became the UJ technology.

 In 1990 Câble de Lyon (now ASN) joined the consortium.